 VCPPL: The SPV has received an order issued by the Commissioner, Customs, Central Excise and Service Tax Commissionerate, Bombay demanding Rs 29.91 million along-with penalty of Rs.10.75 million in respect of inclusion of notional interest accrued on security deposit in the taxable value for the period FY 2012-2013 to 2014-2015.
 Against the aforesaid Order, the SPV had filed an appeal before the Hon'ble Customs, Excise and Service Tax Appellate Tribunal which directed the SPV to make a pre-deposit of Rs.2.24 million to stay the recovery of the balance amount.
-The same was paid by the SPV under protest and such appeal is currently pending for disposal.
-Accordingly, the said demand of Rs.40.66 million (31 March 2020: Rs.40.66 million) has been disclosed as contingent liability.
+The same was paid by the SPV under protest.
+During the current period, the SPV has received a favourable order against the appeal and the matter is disposed.
+Accordingly, the SPV has disclosed Nil (31 March 2021: Rs.40.66 million) as contingent liability.

+UPPL:

-UPPL: a) The SPV had received show cause notices dated 3 July 2015 for demand due to irregular cenvat credit availed for Rs 23.04 million relating to period from 1 April 2011 to 31 March 2016.
+a) The SPV had received show cause notices dated 3 July 2015 for demand due to irregular cenvat credit availed for Rs 23.04 million relating to period from 1 April 2011 to 31 March 2016.
 Responses have been filed and is pending before the Commissioner of Service Tax.
-Accordingly, the aforementioned demand of Rs.23.04 million (31 March 2020: Rs.23.04 million) is disclosed as contingent liability.
+Accordingly, the aforementioned demand of Rs.23.04 million (31 March 2021: Rs.23.04 million) is disclosed as contingent liability.

 b) The SPV had received show cause notices dated 9 April 2019 for demand of Rs.3.78 million relating to period from 1 April 2014 to 30 June 2017 with respect to payment of salary and bonus to certain employees of the SPV which has not been considered as Management fees.
-The Deputy Commissioner of Service Tax has disposed off the submissions made in the current quarter and passed an order demanding the tax dues along with interest and penalty aggregating to Rs.7.57 million.
+The Deputy Commissioner of Service Tax has disposed off the submissions made earlier and passed an order demanding the tax dues along with interest and penalty aggregating to Rs.7.57 million.
 Aggrieved by the order, the SPV has preferred and appeal before the Commissioner of Appeals with pre-deposit of Rs.0.28 million.
-Accordingly, the aforementioned demand of Rs.7.57 million (31 March 2020: Rs.3.78 million) is disclosed as contingent liability.
+During the year, Commissioner of Appeals decided the case in favour of the SPV.
+Accordingly, the SPV has disclosed Nil (31 March 2021: Rs.7.57 million) as contingent liability.

 VTPL: The Customs department issued demand notice to the Oil Suppliers of the SPV with a demand of Rs.4.31 million for the period 1 April 2015 to 15 February 2016 denying duty benefit on the procurement of diesel.
 The Oil Suppliers have subsequently raised the demand on the SPV.
 Consequently, SPV preferred an appeal before the SEZ commissioner which was rejected by the Commissioner and aggrieved by the order, SPV filed a Writ Petition before the Hon'ble High Court of Karnataka and obtained an Interim stay order from the Court on 9 February 2017 which is still in force.
+Accordingly, a sum of Rs.4.31 million (31 March 2021: Rs.4.31 million) has been disclosed as contingent liability.